-Connecting to a Computer or other Device
+Connecting to a Computer or Other Device

-Figure 4-2: Ethernet
+Figure 4-2: Ethernet connector

 The Ethernet port of your Raven X can be connected directly to a computer or other Ethernet device with either a cross-over cable or a straight-through cable.
-The Ethernet port on the Raven X is auto-sensing and will auto-detect the speed of the connecting device for 100baseTX or 10baseT.
+The Ethernet port on the Raven X is auto-sensing and connects at 100baseTX.
 If you are connecting the modem to a hub or switch you should use a straight through cable or use the uplink port on the hub or switch with a cross-over cable.